calligross/ggthemeassist/README.md

 * panel.background, panel.grid.major and panel.grid.minor
 * legend.text, legend.title, legend.background, legend.key, legend.position and legend.direction

-When done, a string is returned with only the elements which have been altered:
+When done, a string is returned with only those elements which have been altered:

 ![Screenshot](examples/result.PNG)